Python basics - 1st slide deck

 • Use them sparingly, as they can clutter code.

-• Try and make variable and function names self explanatory.
+• Try and make variable and function names self-explanatory.

 • You can comment with the hastag or encapsulate with triple quotation marks.